Otabek0111/ReadMeGenerator/README.md

 2. Open a terminal and navigate to the project directory.
 3. Run `npm install` to install the required dependencies.

+## Demo Video
+Watch the demo video to see the project in action: [Demo Video](https://watch.screencastify.com/v/5SGzTtD9UGFdmyORl2Lb)

 ## Usage

 After the installation, you can use the application as follows: